 Use this page to learn about the major legislative changes TABC implemented to license types and fees on Sept.
 1, 2021.
-You will find the following information on this page:

 What Happens Sept.
 1 and What You Need To Do

 License and Permit Types

-To determine the impact on your business, we’ve created a chart showing how certain current licenses will change and be consolidated into the new license structure.
+To determine the impact on your business, we’ve created a chart showing how certain licenses have been consolidated into the new license structure.